novoalab/tRNAmap_Hoffmann_adapted/README.md

-# tRNA alignment pipeline - Hoffmann original
+# tRNA alignment pipeline - adapted from Hoffmann

-This pipeline is adapted from https://github.com/AnneHoffmann/tRNA-read-mapping/ under the MIT licens for usage with a Docker container and qsub commands for a Sun Grid Engine (SGE) cluster.
+This pipeline is adapted from https://github.com/AnneHoffmann/tRNA-read-mapping/ under the MIT license for usage with a Docker container and qsub commands for a Sun Grid Engine (SGE) cluster.
 We tried to stick to the same versions of the softwares as in Hoffmann's pipeline whenever possible.
 When the version needed was not available, we used the closest one. versions details are available in variables.sh script.

 Thing we changed from the original pipeline: